BicycleWalrus/sysdig-assignment/student-instructions.md

     kubectl get cm
     ```

-    > Ensure the **pillow** pod is running.
-If not, troubleshoot the script output for errors.
+    > It takes roughly 35 seconds for the Pod to initialize.
+Ensure the **pillow** pod is running before continuing.

-### Part 2: Utilize Sysdig Secure to analyze vulnerabilities and exploits for Pillow

-1. Open the **Sysdig Secure** application.

-    &#128432; `Click 'Sysdig Secure' tab from the left panel of your learning Environment` - The **Sysdig Secure** UI opens in a new tab.

-    > The Sysdig Secure dashboard displays metric data for Runtime Detections, and Vulnerabilities.
-Take some time to familiarize yourself before continuuing.

-0. From the left sidebar, navigate to **Vulnerabilities > + Scan Now**

-    &#128432; `Select 'Vulnerabilities > + Scan Now' from the left sidebar menu.` - The Runtime page opens.
+### Part 3: Detecting a Vulnerable Workload at Runtime

+> Return to the Sysdig Secure window to begin.

-0. From the left sidebar, navigate to **Vulnerabilities > Findings/Runtime**.
+1. From the left sidebar, navigate to **Vulnerabilities > Findings/Runtime**.

     &#128432; `Select 'Vulnerabilities > Findings/Runtime' from the left sidebar menu.` - The Runtime page opens.